erebos12/made/README.md

 In this microservice we manage the tests which you can write in any language and with any framework you want.
 We have used  [behave](https://behave.readthedocs.io/en/latest/) (BDD tests) and for automated UI tests we used [Cypress](https://www.cypress.io/).
 But feel free use whatever you like!

-### Managing secrets in MADE
+### Managing secrets in MADE (optionally)
+One specific requirement we had in the past, was that we also wanted to access from local running apps to remote databases in our clouds (i.e. GCloud).
+For that you need to store the secrets, such as passwords or api-keys, somehow.

-To avoid comitting/pushing secrets, such as passwords or api-keys, to `git` we use the `env` folder approach.
+To avoid comitting/pushing those secrets to `git` we use the `env` folder approach.
 That means we have a folder `made/env` which is ignored by `git` (see .gitignore).
 In that folder we store the secrets in special .env-files which are used then by `docker-compose`.